-When you need words for your website, you know where to come
+When you need words for your recruitment website

 Writing web content always presents a special kind of challenge.
 After all, unlike an advertisement that may have a shelf/online life of a few weeks, a website, one hopes, will be there for all to see for at least a couple of years.
 It is, quite simply, an organisation's shop window, and I've been fortunate enough to have been asked to write website content for that window for a diverse range of businesses, each with their own unique brief.
 Some just wanted a few holding pages, others wanted the whole shooting match, including all the words, plus straplines and ideas for imagery.
 No matter what's required, you'll find I'm affordable, easy to work with and, importantly, I won't keep you waiting weeks and weeks for your copy.
 So, the next time you're thinking of revamping your website, why not get in touch?
 In the meantime, here are some examples of just some of the websites I have supplied the copy for: